Economy of Portugal: Resumption of Portuguese economic growth (2014–present)

 The year of 2014 marked the start of the recovery of the Portuguese economy.
 Since the third quarter of 2014, the Portuguese economy has been steadily expanding, with a GDP growth of 0.4% quarterly and 1.5% yearly registered in the second quarter of 2015.
 The economic recovery has been accompanied by a continuous fall in the unemployment rate (8.5% in the third quarter of 2017, from a high of 17% in 2012).
 The Government budget deficit has also been reduced from the 11.2% of GDP in 2010 to 4.8% in 2014.

 The International Monetary Fund issued an update report in late June 2017 with some positive news including a stronger near-term outlook and an increase in investments and exports.
 Because of a surplus in 2016, the country was no longer bound by the Excessive Deficit Procedure.
 The banking system was more stable, although there were still non-performing loans and corporate debt.
 The IMF recommended working on solving these problems for Portugal to be able to attract more private investment.
 "Sustained strong growth, together with continued public debt reduction, would reduce vulnerabilities arising from high indebtedness, particularly when monetary accommodation is reduced."

+By 2021, Portugal's GDP (PPP) was $36,381 per capita, according to OECD's report.
+It was the 4th lowest GDP per capita (PPP) of the eurozone out of 19 members, and the 8th lowest of the European Union out of 27 member-states, with several former economically disadvantaged Communist Bloc countries which in the meanwhile had become Eastern European member-states of the EU, nearly reaching or surpassing Portugal in terms of GDP (PPP) per capita around this date.
+Also in 2021, labour productivity (PPP) was the fifth lowest among the 27 member-states of the European Union (EU) and was 35% lower than the EU average.
+By 2022, the Portuguese productivity of labour had fallen to the fourth lowest position among the 27 member-states of the European Union with only Bulgaria and Greece being clearly inferior to Portugal in that parameter.